hetida/hetida-designer/docs/structuring_exceptions.md

 # Structuring Exceptions

-Usually in python projects exceptions are structured by inheritance and can be imported where needed.
+Usually exceptions in Python projects are structured by inheritance and can be imported where needed.
-Since code is capsulated in components in the hetida designer, importing definitions is more complicated.
+Since the code is capsulated in components in the hetida designer, importing is more complicated.
-Re-defining exceptions in each component would be both tidious and error prone.
+Redefining exceptions in each component would be both cumbersome and error-prone.

-Therefore the `ComponentException` is defined in the hetida designer runtime, which can be enriched with an error code instead.
+Therefore, the `ComponentException` is defined in the hetida designer runtime, which can be enriched with an error code.
 The error code can be either an integer or a string.
-It is the responsibility of the authors of component code to use the error code in a way that structures the exceptions.
+It is the responsibility of component code authors to use the error code in a way that structures the exceptions.

-The following example shows how this exception can be used in the component code:
+The following example shows how this exception can be used in component code:

 ```python
 from hetdesrun.runtime.exceptions import ComponentException